 No words came out of his mouth, and as he floundered, she composed herself and continued

-“There’s a tiny fusion reactor in my shoulder that powers the arm and lets me generate the electricity I blast.
+“There’s a miniature fusion reactor in my new shoulder that powers the arm and lets me generate the electricity I blast.
 My right eye is a bionic.
-The Nanites they injected me with flooded my bloodstream and microscopically repaired all my damage.
-Cuts healed like they had never been there.
+The nanites they injected me with flooded my bloodstream and microscopically repaired all my damage.
+Cuts heal like they’ve never been there.

-I remember everything in crystal clarity and can recite it back to you word for word.
-I can manipulate my vocal range, my visual range and acuity and my hearing.
-I can regulate my body temperature, my breathing, my heartbeat… Project Starstorm made me the perfect spy, but somewhat less than human…”
+“And I remember everything in crystal clarity, I can recite it back to you word for word.
+I can manipulate my vocal range, my visual range and acuity, and my hearing.
+I can regulate my body temperature, my breathing, my heartbeat… Project Starstorm made me the perfect spy, but…perhaps somewhat less than human.”

 Rogue stared at her in astonishment.
 He had the straw from the smoothie between his lips but hadn’t taken a sip in all the time Sarah had been talking, bearing her soul to him.
 She looked into his eyes, waiting for a response from him.

-“So…” he said slowly.
-“You’re like a cross between Robocop and the Terminator…”
+“So…” he said slowly, “you’re like a cross between James Bond, Robocop and the Terminator…”

-The very moment the words passed his lps he knew he had completely screwed the moment up.
+The very moment the words passed his lips, he knew he had completely screwed the moment up.

 Sarah put down her half-finished smoothie and stood quickly grabbing at her jacket.

 “Yeah, something like that,” she snapped abruptly.
-“Look thanks for the smoothie, but I really have to go.”
+“Look, Rogue, thanks for the smoothie, but I… I really have to go.”

 Rogue sat back in his chair for a moment and contemplated just how badly he had screwed that situation.
 He replayed his last comment in his mind and shook his head at his own blunt stupidity.
-How could he be so insensitive.
-He closed his eyes and sighed.
+How could he be so insensitive?
+He closed his eyes and sighed, shaking his head.

 Behind him he heard a slow clap begin.

-“Well that was really something to behold.”
-Came the last voice he wanted to hear.
+“Well, that was truly something to behold,” came the last voice he wanted to hear.